-The price for Profilograph, HMA will be full compensation regardless of how often the profilograph is used or how many profilograms are produced.
+The price for Inertial Profiler, HMA will be full compensation regardless of how often the inertial profiler is used or how often the IRI is determined.

 If QC/QA-HMA 19.0 mm over QC/QA-HMA 25.0 mm mixtures are specified, QC/QA-HMA 19.0 mm mixture may be considered as a substitute for the QC/QA-HMA 19.0 mm and QC/QA-HMA 25.0 mm mixtures upon a written request by the Contractor.
 The request for the substitution shall be prepared in advance of the work.
 A computation will be made in order to obtain a unit price for the QC/QA-HMA 19.0 mm mixture.
-The quantity and amount for QC/QA-HMA 19.0 mm mixture shall equal the sum of the contract quantities and amounts shown for QC/QA-HMA 19.0 mm mixture shall be equal to the sum of contract amounts divided by the sum of contract quantities.
-Payment for the QC/QA-HMA 19.0 mm mixture.
+The quantity and amount for QC/QA-HMA 19.0 mm mixture shall equal the sum of the contract quantities and amounts shown for QC/QA-HMA 19.0 mm and QC/QA-HMA 25.0 mm mixtures.
+The unit price for QC/QA-HMA 19.0 mm mixture shall be equal to the sum of contract amounts divided by the sum of contract quantities.
+Payment for the QC/QA-HMA 19.0 mm mixture will be made at the unit price per ton for QC/QA-HMA 19.0 mm mixture.
 No payment will be made for additional work or costs which may result due to this change.